 What our Managed Active Defence service includes

-Actionable Event review – Performed 24/7 by Nettitude SOC team
+Actionable Event review – Performed 24/7 by LRQA Nettitude SOC team

 Analysts daily (or often, multiple times a day as alerts are generated) review the events generated and recorded in the Attivo Central Manager system that are severity medium or higher.
 These events often contain information of an actionable nature and are the first line indication of malicious activity present on a company’s network.